canonical/ops-lib-pgsql/README.md

         self.framework.observe(self.db.on.standby_changed, self.on_standby_changed)

     def on_database_joined(self, event: pgsql.DatabaseJoinedEvent):
+        if self.model.unit.is_leader():
             # Provide requirements to the PostgreSQL server.
             event.database = 'mydbname'  # Request database named mydbname
             event.extensions = ['citext']  # Request the citext extension installed
+        elif event.database != 'mydbname':
+            # Leader has not yet set requirements.
+Defer, incase this unit
+            # becomes leader and needs to perform that operation.
+            event.defer()
+            return

     def on_master_changed(self, event: pgsql.MasterChangedEvent):
         # Enforce a single 'db' relation, or else we risk directing writes to
-        # an unknown backend.
+        # an the wrong backend.
 This can happen via user error, or redeploying
         # the PostgreSQL backend.
         if len(self.model.relations['db']) > 0:
             self.unit.status = ops.model.BlockedStatus("Too many db relations!")